25 Dec 2025

 Walk-and-Talk Therapy: A Practical, Nature-Based Approach to Mental Health

 Walk-and-talk therapy is gaining momentum as a new format for therapy sessions.
-This type of therapy combines the benefits of movement and exposure to nature with the emotional processing of talk therapy.
+This type of therapy combines the benefits1 of movement and exposure to nature with the emotional processing of talk therapy.

-Physical activity can help regulate the nervous system and boost feel-good chemicals in the brain.
+Physical activity can help regulate the nervous system and boost feel-good2chemicals in the brain.
 Exposure to nature and green spaces can encourage mindfulness and a sense of grounding in the present moment, and support mental health.
-Walking next to a therapist can also be a less confrontational interaction than traditional face-to-face therapy in an office.
+Walking next to a therapist can also be a less confrontational3 interaction than traditional face-to-face therapy in an office.

 Walk-and-talk therapy can increase creativity, helping many people push past emotional barriers and harness the mind-body connection to improve mental health.
 This article will explore what walk-and-talk therapy is, how it works, its benefits, its risks, and how to get started.